 AI is not the future, it is present.
 Step by step, it’s revolutionizing education.
 Today, AI in online education means the rise of affordable options.
 Take online schools and universities.
 They work to make education affordable for everyone.
 They use innovation to get a glimpse of the job market and create in-demand programs.
 This is the type of education we should look up to.

 What concerns the post-pandemic predictions, experts claim that Blended Learning will increase significantly.
 We don’t know what the future holds but can assume that some universities and colleges, affected by the pandemic, will have to close down or make a fast shift to online education.
 To make this shift easy and smooth, educators can count on remote learning platforms and various education applications powered by artificial intelligence.
 They’re good enough to showcase the content online, organize remote debates as well as make and submit assignments.

 Some experts claim that the Covid-19 will change education in the long run.
 The way people learn will no longer be the same.
 Remote education will no longer be considered as an option.
 It’ll become the cornerstone of education.
 And artificial intelligence can ease the transitioning to that.

 Artificial intelligence fuels education processes like evaluation and grading.
 These processes are daunting and oftentimes eat up a lot of time.
 Artificial intelligence education technology might not be close to flawless grading, but it’s enough to reduce the educators’ load.
 Passing the task of grading to AI, teachers can devote more time to students.

-And there are more advantages of AI in education to come.
+And there are more advantages of AI in education to come in 2020.
 Take automated scheduling and planning.
 The technology offers a robust solution for the problem of manual timetable preparation.
 Providing educators with optimum and conflict-free class schedules or delivering content on time, AI frees up their heavy workloads.